amf71/cloneMap/README.md

 ![example_polyclonal border](data-raw/example_outputs/example_polyclonal_border.png)

-plot map of polyclonal data similar to that found in normal tissues with border with sparsely spaced clones.
+Plot map of polyclonal data similar to that found in normal tissues with border with sparsely spaced clones.
 Here `space_fraction` indicates that 70% of the plot area should be white space indicating that only 70% of cells are wildtype.